JasonQiu1/CellSociety/doc/DESIGN_PLAN.md

 Cons:
-Indirect Access: Requires the Game class to interact with the Grid class for grid operations.
+Indirect Access: Requires the cellsociety.Game class to interact with the Grid class for grid operations.

 The advantages of introducing a Grid class, such as improved modularity and adherence to SRP, outweigh the cons so we decided to implement it.